Water Damage – Who Pays?

 The risks of a leak in an apartment block

 To date I have bought two apartments in residential blocks.
 I have largely avoided these types of property because of the high service charges charged by exploitative freeholders and their residential management companies.
+There are several types of potential water damage and costs for a landlord.

 How to spot a water leak?